Willy Hernangómez: New York Knicks (2016–2018)

 Hernangómez declared for the 2015 NBA draft, and was selected with the 35th overall pick by the Philadelphia 76ers.
 His rights were later traded to the New York Knicks on draft night, in exchange for two future second round draft choices and cash considerations.

 On 8 July 2016, Hernangómez signed with the New York Knicks.
 On 25 October 2016, he made his debut for the Knicks in their season opener, scoring four points in nine minutes off the bench in a 117–88 loss to the Cleveland Cavaliers.
 On 7 November 2016, he was assigned to the Westchester Knicks, New York's D-League affiliate.
 He was recalled later that day.
 Two days later, he had a season-best 14 points in a 110–96 win over the Brooklyn Nets.
 On 25 January 2017, he had a career-high 16 rebounds in a 103–95 loss to the Dallas Mavericks.
 On 1 February 2017, he had 16 points and 16 rebounds in a 95–90 win over the Brooklyn Nets.
 On 15 February, he was named as a replacement on the World Team for the injured Emmanuel Mudiay in 2017 Rising Stars Challenge.
 On 25 March 2017, he had a career-high 24 points and 13 rebounds in a 106–98 loss to the San Antonio Spurs.
 On 9 April 2017, he tied his career high with 24 points and grabbed 11 rebounds in a 110–97 loss to the Toronto Raptors.
 Five days later, he was named Eastern Conference Rookie of the Month for games played in April after leading all Eastern Conference rookies in rebounding (8.5 rpg) and ranked second in scoring (12.5 ppg).
 At the season's end, he was named to the NBA All-Rookie First Team.

 Charlotte Hornets (2018–2020)

 On 7 February 2018, Hernangómez was traded to the Charlotte Hornets in exchange for Johnny O'Bryant III and two future second round draft picks.

 New Orleans Pelicans (2020–2023)

 On 30 November 2020, Hernangómez signed with the New Orleans Pelicans.

-FC Barcelona (2023–present)
+FC Barcelona (2023–2026)

 On 12 July 2023, Hernangómez signed a lucrative three-year deal with Spanish powerhouse FC Barcelona, after his former club Real Madrid decided not to match the offer sheet as per the domestic league rule of tanteo rights.
+On 30 June 2026, Hernangómez left Barcelona upon the expiration of his contract.

+Unicaja Málaga (2026–present)

+On July 27, 2026, Hernangómez signed a one–year contract with Unicaja Málaga of the Liga ACB and the Basketball Champions League.